 Many interventional radiologists perform a procedure called a superior hypogastric nerve block on women who receive fibroid embolization.
 The doctor injects anesthetic medication onto the hypogastric plexus which is the nerve bundle that delivers pain signals from the uterus.
 After hypogastric nerve block, 97% of women report pain control, and almost all women are able to leave the medical center 2 hours after their procedure is complete.

 If breakthrough pain occurs during the first 2-3 days after the procedure, pain medications can be used.
 Most doctors will prescribe a 3-5 day course of either a mild opioid or non-opioid pain medication for breakthrough pain.
-An example of a commonly used opioid pain medication is Vicodin.
-An example of a commonly used non-opioid pain medication is Tramadol.

 Anti-inflammatory pain medications are particularly helpful in managing pain after fibroid embolization.
 It is important to take anti-inflammatory pain medications on scheduled intervals for best results.
 Most commonly, doctors will prescribe 800mg of ibuprofen 3 times daily for a total of 5 days after fibroid embolization.